ibm-cloud-docs/satellite/getting-started.md

 ## Step 2: Add compute hosts to your location
 {: #add-hosts-to-location}

 With your location set up, you can now add host machines to your location.
-All host machines must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) for {{site.data.keyword.satelliteshort}} and can physically reside in your own on-premises data center, in other cloud providers, or in edge networks.
+All host machines must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers) for {{site.data.keyword.satelliteshort}} and can physically reside in your own on-premises data center, in other cloud providers, or in edge networks.
 {: shortdesc}

 1. From the **Hosts** tab, click **Add host**.